-The Digital and Multimedia Center maintains a revolving set of course reserve materials, in electronic formats, placed by MSU faculty in support of scheduled courses.
+The Gerald M Kline Digital and Multimedia Center maintains a revolving set of course reserve materials, in electronic formats, placed by MSU faculty in support of scheduled courses.
 Items placed in this listening/viewing course reserve, are found in audio, video and computer software formats and are either supplementary materials assigned for class use or are actual audio or video recordings of current lectures.
 Materials may be pulled from the DMC Multimedia Collection for reserve or are brought in by faculty.
 All DMC course reserve materials are listed by course code and number in the MSU Libraries’ catalog.
 Materials are available for check out at the DMC service desk on 4 West of the Main Library and must be used on-site in the DMC Media Lab.
-To put course items on reserve, please complete the Faculty Course Reserve Request form or contact John Shaw (517.884.0866; email@example.com) for more information.
+To put course items on reserve, please complete the Place Materials on Reserve form for instructors or contact the Kline DMC Service Desk ((517) 884-6470) for more information.

 The DMC Media Lab includes 46 deluxe user carrels, featuring a wide-array of media equipment for on-site use by the MSU community.
-Hardware offered includes PCs and Macs as part of the Academic Technology Services (ATS) computer lab system, audio and video playback equipment and electric typewriters.
+Hardware offered includes PCs and Macs, audio and video playback equipment, and electric typewriters.
 The Lab carries media hardware to access all electronic formats offered as part of the DMC Multimedia Collection including, Betamax, VHS, and laserdisc video players.
-The DMC Media Lab is located near the DMC service desk on 4 West of the Main Library.
+The DMC Media Lab is located near the Kline DMC service desk on 4 West of the Main Library.

 General user assistance and reference consulting services are available to MSU faculty, staff and students and others, in support of the DMC Multimedia Collection, the G. Robert Vincent Voice Library and all other DMC/VVL collections and services.
 DMC staff also provide information and advice on media hardware and software applications and purchases, media production projects, and audio, video and print digitization.
-Please contact John Shaw (517.884.0866; firstname.lastname@example.org) for further information.
+Please contact Mike Laney ((517) 884-8983; firstname.lastname@example.org) for further information.

 Production Scanning: The staff of the DMC provides expert scanning of photographs, manuscripts, text-based materials, and rare artifacts, using the latest hardware and software applications.
 Services are presently limited to MSUL projects.

-The Digital and Multimedia Center is responsible for media presentation equipment, design and support throughout the MSU Libraries.
+The Gerald M Kline Digital and Multimedia Center is responsible for media presentation equipment, design and support throughout the MSU Libraries.
 These services include consultation on equipment purchase and hardware installation and the operation of public address systems, recordings studio facilities, within the Libraries.